 You know you’re getting quality and they just do the job at a very affordable price point.
 For that reason alone it is exceptionally hard to ignore these.
 So much so that they made it onto our list.

 - Lifetime guarantee (limited)

-- 2 x right angle connectors
+- 2 x right-angle connectors

-- Clear and clean signal
+- A clear and clean signal

-8) EBS Premium Gold Patch Cables
+8) EBS Premium Gold

 But the problem that some encounter with these patch cables is that whilst the jack connector is flat, the cable itself is still thick.
-Well, EBS have solved that problem outright by producing a patch cable that has both flat jack connectors as while as an exceptionally low profile cable making them a great addition to any pedal board where space or a clean look is essential.
+Well, EBS has solved that problem outright by producing a patch cable that has both flat jack connectors as and an exceptionally low-profile cable.

-- Gold plated patch cables
+- Gold-plated patch cables

-- Space saving cable with:
+- Space-saving cable with: